South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Over/Under Insights

-- South Alabama has combined with its opponents to score more than 50 points only once this year.
+- South Alabama and its opponents have scored at least 50.5 points -- this matchup's over/under -- only one time this season.

-- Georgia Southern has combined with its opponents to score more than 50 points in three of five games this season.
+- Georgia Southern's games have gone over 50.5 points in three of five chances this season.

-- The combined points per game average of the two teams, 50.8, is 0.8 points greater than Thursday's over/under.
+- The combined points per game average of the two teams, 50.8, is 0.3 points more than Thursday's over/under.

-- These two squads surrender a combined 52.7 points per game, 2.7 more than this contest's over/under.

-- The average total in Jaguars games this season is 50.5, 0.5 points above Thursday's over/under of 50.
+- This contest's over/under is 2.2 points fewer than the 52.7 these two squads combine to give up per game in 2021.

+- The Jaguars and their opponents score an average of 50.5 points per game, the same as Thursday's total.

 South Alabama Stats and Trends

-- Thus far this year South Alabama has two wins against the spread.
+- South Alabama has two wins against the spread in five games this year.

-- This season, the Jaguars are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- South Alabama's games this year have gone over the point total two times in five opportunities (40%).

 - The Jaguars have turned the ball over nine times this season, four more turnovers than the Eagles have forced (5).